Espar-RodBar/TaskMasterCalendar/README.md

-# Todo List Room Calendar
+# TaskMasterCalendar

-With Todo-List-Room-Calendar a group of people (friends, job partners, ..) can reserve a room for a task, selecting day and time.
+With Todo-List-Calendar a group of people (friends, job partners, ..) can add task, selecting day and time.

 **Link to project:** http://